 The IPC will support issue resolution as required.

-Upon final quota/access approval, the OCOG Accreditation area will prepare the accreditation system for configuration.
+On final quota/access approval (between TOP Partner, relevant OCOG area, the IOC and IPC), the OCOG Accreditation area will prepare the accreditation system.

 The table below outlines the accreditation process for the Worldwide Paralympic Partner workforce populations: